No keeping her down: After a fall, busy Hassan gets a gold

 Answer: plenty.

-Lingering in the middle and back of the pack for the first 11 laps on a track still soaked by an earlier rainstorm, she kicked things in with about 250 meters left.
+Lingering in the back, then the middle of the pack for the first 11 laps on a track still soaked by an earlier rainstorm, she kicked things in with about 250 meters left.
 She won the race going away, in 14 minutes, 36.79 seconds — a pedestrian time for her, but amazing considering the circumstances.